 On this page you can find the best print and electronic sources for historical exchange rates.
 Most web sources for historical rates only give figures for the working week.
 If you are looking for an end of month rate and enter the last day of a month in a given year, it may show up as unavailable if that day fell on a weekend.

 The Financial Times publishes tables of world currencies against the Pound, Dollar, Euro and Yen.
 The information is derived from WM Reuters Spot Rates and Morningstar data.
-The tables for the last five years are available from the FT Data Archive.
+The tables for the last five years are available from the FT Data Archive (subscription required).

 The Pacific Exchange Rate Service offers an extensive range of current and historical exchange rate data.
 The service is provided by Professor Antweiler of the University of British Columbia's Sauder School of Business and is primarily for the academic community.
 The rates start in 1971 but complete data sets will not be available for every currency.

 The Database Retrieval System allows you to select a base currency, a target currency, time span, volume or price notation and a frequency of figures within that (daily, weekly or monthly).
 Data can be downloaded in a variety of formats.

 The site also publishes annual reference charts for 24 currencies against the US dollar, Canadian dollar and pound sterling.